Formation of spin-orbital entangled 2D electron gas in layer delta-doped bilayer iridate La$_{\delta}$Sr$_3$Ir$_2$O$_7$: Summary

 \section{Summary}

-To summarize, by pursuing density-functional studies on $\delta$-doped quasi-two-dimensional iridate Sr$_3$Ir$_2$O$_7$ (SIO-327), where a single SrO layer is replaced by LaO layer, we predict the formation of a two-dimensional spin-orbital entangled electron gas (2DEG).
+To summarize, by pursuing density-functional studies and a relevant tight-binding model, we have examined the electronic structure of $\delta$-doped quasi-two-dimensional iridate Sr$_3$Ir$_2$O$_7$ (SIO-327), where a single SrO layer is replaced by LaO layer, we predict the formation of a two-dimensional spin-orbital entangled electron gas (2DEG).
 A strong confinement potential forms along the $x$ direction due to the quasi-two-dimensional nature of SIO-327, as well as due to the presence of positively charged LaO layer, the extra La electron gets bound and is highly mobile in the $bc$ plane.
 The charge analysis suggests that nearly 70\% of the doped electrons are confined to the IrO$_2$ planes adjacent to the LaO layer.
 As a consequence, the half-filled $J_{eff}$ = 1/2 state gets electron-doped, leading to the destruction of the antiferromagnetic Mott insulating state and partially occupied Ir upper-Hubbard subbands that host the 2DEG.
 The IrO$_2$ layers away from the interface preserve the G-type magnetic ordering of pristine SIO-327.
 The conductivity tensors calculated using semi-classical Boltzmann theory reveal that the 2DEG possess ultra-high planar conductivity tensors $\sigma_{yy,zz}$ ($\approx$ 10$^{19}$), which are four-orders higher as compared to normal tensor $\sigma_{xx}$.
-Our study will encourage the experimenters to grow $\delta$-doped structures for a wide class of spin-orbit correlated materials to explore the formation and application of spin-orbital entangled 2DEG.
+Our study will encourage the experimenters to grow $\delta$-doped structures for a wide class of spin-orbit correlated materials to explore the formation and application of spin-orbital entangled 2DEG.\\